Kotlin/KEEP/proposals/enum-entries.md

 ### Translation strategy for Kotlin enums

-For source-compiled enums, a new static property with a JVM signature `public static List<E> getEntries()` is added, returning a pre-allocated immutable list of enum entries.
+For source-compiled enums, a new static property with a JVM signature `public static EnumEntries<E> getEntries()` is added, returning a pre-allocated immutable list of enum entries.

 For the sake of compatibility with bytecode pre-processors and reflection usages that modify a backing array `$VALUES` field,